ItaiAxelrad/open-spec/docs/_partials/330561 Concrete Manholes-3.md

       1. Grout shall be a non-shrink type with aluminum filings; grouts with iron filings are not acceptable.
 Grout shall be “Five Star Grout”, “Embeco Grout” or equal.
 The Contractor may substitute a 2 component, 100% solids epoxy resin (Sikadur Hi-Mod LV) for the specified grout.
    1. Sealants:
       1. Sealants shall be a one component polyurethane base, elastomeric sealant.
 When required due to moisture or immersion, provide a primer for application onto the substrate according to manufacturer’s recommendation.
 Sealants shall be SIKAFLEX-la, and primer shall be SIKAFLEX 429 or equal.
-   1. EXECUTION

-## General
+## Execution

-:
+	1. General:
    1. INSTALLATION OF Sanitary Sewer MANHOLES:

 ## General